Do Go On - 360 - Alan Turing & The Enigma

 For a visual of the bombs as well, they were very big machines.

-They weighed about a tonne.
+They weighed about a ton.

 Wow.

+of 12 triplets.
 So there's 36 of them in groups.
+Each triplet corresponded to the three

+rotors of an enigma scrambler.
 So essentially these little drums, they look like little wheels,

-would mimic a human testing every possible combination and option
+would mimic a human testing every possible combination and option, but in a fraction of the time.

-it's pretty it's very cool and it doesn't make sense in my brain but a lot of people
+It's pretty, it's very cool and it doesn't make sense in my brain.

-so if they're all working through one part, you get it fairly quickly.
+So if they're all working through one part, you get it fairly quickly.

 So Turing traveled to the United States in November of 1942

-and worked with the U.S. Navy cryptanalysts.
+and worked with the US Navy cryptanalysis, cryptanalysts.

-Cryptanalysts on the naval enigma and bomb construction in Washington.
+on the naval enigma and bomb construction in Washington.

 And he also visited their computing machine laboratory in Dayton, Ohio.